 Let’s look at how Ayush Chitnis tackled this challenge to land the job he really wanted.

-The fact is, the job market today prefers individuals with hands-on experience instead of someone who’s spent 2 years gaining an MBA certification and broad domain knowledge.
+2. After completing my graduation, should I consider an MBA or look for a job?The fact is, the job market today prefers individuals with hands-on experience instead of someone who’s spent 2 years gaining an MBA certification and broad domain knowledge.

 On the other hand, career-driven professionals who spend two years gaining skills by taking up a short- term upskilling course combined with relevant work experience are valued by the industry to a greater degree.